sourcegraph/about/handbook/editing.md

 ## Edit a single file

-If you just need to edit a single page, you can do it entirely on the web.
+If you just need to edit a single page, you can do it entirely on the web on GitHub.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/MsIGvw0IEzo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>